 Resume Introduction

 Three to four sentences that describe your years of experience, your most noteworthy accomplishments and skills, and your target role.
-Try to include hard numbers in your resume introduction as you describe your accomplishments, and add the target company’s name here to show that you’re writing a targeted resume.
+Try to include hard numbers in your resume introduction to describe your accomplishments, and add the target company’s name.

 Work Experience